SulakshnaAndotra/SulakshnaAndotra.github.io/README.md

 ​
 ### Technical
  I have created 2 web pages, which are linked with a button from the home page.
 I have choosed a very soft color for my webpage.
 I have used hover property alot for my buttons to make the responsivness a little impactful.
 I have commit and pushed the code everytime I have added something new.
 I wanted my "my porjevt button" to be open into a new webpage, but i am trobleshooted this as I needed to use tage <a> for this purpose.
 I will do this futher for the web page.
 I am strugging with displaying my webpage on smaller screens, I have created the webpage for a lager screen.
 I think I need more help to understand this part better.
+ I figure out how to display the content on diffrent screen sizes with the help of flexbox froggy.

 - [ ] At least 2 web pages.
 - [ ] Version controlled with Git